swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 > >
 > > Answer: 3
 > >
 > > Explanation: You want to extract the part of the dataframe representing data for patient 5 from days three to seven.
 In this dataframe, patient data is organised in rows and the days are represented by the columns.
-Subscripting in R follows the `[i,j]` principle, where `i=rows` and `j=columns`.
+Subscripting in R follows the `[i, j]` principle, where `i = rows` and `j = columns`.
 Thus, answer 3 is correct since the patient is represented by the value for i (5) and the days are represented by the values in j, which is a slice spanning day 3 to 7.
 > >
 > {: .solution}
 {: .challenge}